m-housh/swift-manual-s-api/README.md

 #### Pull a pre-built image.

 The following command will pull a pre-built image that can run the server locally.
+This will be the latest release version, which will be a `slim` version of the build.
+It will only be able to run the server, no other commands will easily work inside the container, which will be fine for most development use cases.

+> Note: By default the `linux/amd64` versions get built in the `ci/cd` pipeline, the
+> `linux/arm64` variants may not always be available as they have to be built and pushed
+> seperately.

 ```bash
 docker pull ghcr.io/m-housh/swift-manual-s-api:latest